Cranial Technologies

 Tips to prevent flat spots and treat mild cases

-Outside of natural causes, flat spots usually occur because a baby spends long periods of time on their backs.
+Outside of natural causes, flat spots usually occur because a baby spends long periods of time on their backs or positioning devices.
 Techniques like head repositioning and tummy time are great tools to help treat mild flat spots or preventing them altogether.

 Ways to Prevent Flat Spots